 As explained in its best practice guide, Symfony supports many translation files formats; most of which are also supported by Loco.
 XLIFF is the recommended format, but any of the formats listed below will work.

-When importing translation files via the Loco dashboard make sure you select "Source: Asset IDs" from the importer dropdown list.
-This will prevent Loco from replacing your source language translations with your translation keys.
+make sure you select "Keys are asset IDs" from Loco's file import dropdown list.
+This prevents your source language translations becoming populated with your translation keys.

 The same can be achieved via the API by specifying

 index=id or simply leaving it out as shown in the examples below.